ByAUJay

 5. Support Cross-Platform & Cross-Game Portability

-- Utilize standards like SBTs and interoperable DIDs.
+- Make use of standards such as SBTs and interoperable DIDs.

-- Design identity schemas that are flexible and extendable.
+- Create identity schemas that are adaptable and can be easily expanded.

 Emerging Trends & Future Outlook